Shipley Memorial Gardens

 Many of your friends and neighbors have donated funds for dedicated plantings in memory of loved ones, both friends and family, and in honor of special events, homesteads long gone, cherished and respected individuals, or accomplishments.
 Join them in becoming part of this lasting legacy.

-To learn more about donating to the Shipley Memorial Garden click here.
+To support the upkeep of the Shipley Memorial Garden click here.